sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix "d2data.mpq is corrupt" Error

 Open your ProjectD2 folder and browse to the MPQFixer folder.
-Run "FIX_MPQS_RUN_AS_ADMIN.bat" as admin and now try to start the game again.
+Run `FIX_MPQS_RUN_AS_ADMIN.bat` as admin and now try to start the game again.
 If it still doesn't work, try this:

 Get the original MPQs from the older installers.
 Install Diablo 2 using the provided legacy installer links and install PD2 into the new install.
 - [Google Drive](https://drive.google.com/file/d/0BwtmRlAuN2x8X2FoWmhoR2pWQ2s/view)